 ShAy Black is a poet, writer, visual artist and 30 year U.S Army veteran from Greenville, SC.
 ShAy attended Converse College where she received a BFA in ceramics & sculpting.
 She’s the owner and artist of ShAy Black Expressions, LLC were she uses her passion for writing and visual arts as a mean to inspire others to become their own life’s inspiration; like herself, who manages lost, depression, and anxiety.
 Her craft is the inner voice she no longer silence.
 She’s the creator of loud words and black art.
 It’s her stance to create beauty out of life’s imperfections, influence emotions and perceptions to bring people together physically through art and heal culture differences one heArt at a time.
 She’s a three time team member of Say What slam team, Greenville, SC and competed with Team Injustice, Spartanburg, SC in 2017.
 She is the artist of creativity: the believer of undying love.
 You may find her on all forms of social media as @iamshayblack, @shayblackexpressions, and @masterpieceswithatwist.

-My paintings are very specific to what’s going in the world, (i.e., names, faces, and movements such as Trayvon Martin, Breonna Taylor, Sandra Bland and etc.) When I create, I’m not interested in just producing a pretty picture; I want to create honest dialogue and emotions.
+My paintings are sometimes very specific to what’s going in the world, (i.e., names, faces, and movements).
+When I create, I’m not interested in just producing a pretty picture; I want to create honest dialogue and emotions.
 My use of color for the backgrounds are usually dark to create a dramatic scene to very light pastel colors to represent goodness, innocence, and unity.
-I like to use large and small marks, visible and blended brush strokes that lead the audience back the subject eyes.
-The vulnerability in my paintings are always in the eyes.
+I like to use large and small marks, visible and blended brush strokes that lead the audience back to the subject eyes.
+The vulnerability in my paintings is always in the eyes.
 They speak volume and create uncomfortable emotions.
-My process revolves around my own emotions in the fear of losing another black son in a sometimes an unsympathetic world toward people of color.
+My process revolves around my own emotions in the fear of losing another child in a sometimes an unsympathetic world toward people of color especially black women.

 My flow is very upfront and intentional.
 I choose to make black art because if not me then who?
-I am a visual artist and poet which represents what I stand for justice for all
+I am a visual artist, poet, and teaching artist which represents what I stand for justice for black American.